 Credit counseling is not ideal when you are already dealing with third party debt collectors and debt buyers.
 Many collection agencies and debt purchasers do participate in credit counseling repayment plans.
-But working with a debt management company if some, or all of your accounts are in collections, may not be a good idea.
+But working with a debt management company when some, or all, of your accounts are in collections may not be a good idea.
 You can learn about other methods to deal with collection accounts through our above menu and navigation, and by using the search box located in our sidebar.

 - Creditors often waive late payment penalty fees.

 - Banks may offer an interest rate reduction.

 - Your monthly minimum monthly payment may be reduced.